 Men and women compete separately.
 All race results are age-graded, and points are awarded based on a runner's finish in the age-graded results of a given race.
 The top age-graded performance in a Grand Prix event for the men and women is each worth 15 points.
 The second-best age-graded performance for both men and women is worth 14 points, etc. No competitor will receive fewer than 5 points for a Grand Prix race.

-Your best races, up to nine total, will contribute to your overall standing in the year-long competition.
+Your best races, up to ten total in 2020, will contribute to your overall standing in the year-long competition.
 Runners wishing to receive points for participation in a Grand Prix event must represent the team in a PRC team jersey during the race.

 Marathon: In addition to the 12 series races, runners may submit one full marathon result from the year.
 Marathon results will be age-graded and ranked separately and points distributed accordingly.
 Submitted marathon results must be verifiable and runner must compete in a PRC jersey.

-December Race (New in 2019): Our December race will be an exclusive team championship race.
+Race Team Pursuit: Once a year we will hold an exclusive team pursuit race.
 Start times will be handicapped in this race based upon each participant's performance in the Grand Prix up to that point.
 Slower runners will start first; the fastest runners will start last.
-If runners perform as predicted, the race should culminate in a crowded, mad dash to the finish.
-The winner will be the first across the finish line, and will collect a coveted golden jersey to be worn during the following season.
+If runners perform as predicted, the race will culminate in a crowded, mad dash to the finish.
+The men's and women's winners will be the first across the finish line, and they will collect a coveted golden jersey to be worn during the following season.
+Note: No Grand Prix points are awarded for this race.

 - Team members may earn five bonus Grand Prix points for participating in volunteer activities.
 Any running-related volunteering activity is acceptable, such as volunteering at a race or doing organized trail maintenance.

-- Bring back the mile!
-Team members may earn five bonus Grand Prix points for completing a race one mile in length.
+- Team members may earn five bonus Grand Prix points for completing a race that is either ultra-long or ultra-fast.
+An ultra-long race is longer than a marathon.
+An ultra-fast race is one mile or shorter.

-- Team members may earn five bonus points for competing in a multi-stage relay of marathon distance or longer.
+- Team members may earn five bonus points for competing in any Turkey Trot.

 Year-end standings will determine award winners.
 Awards will be handed out and the top competitors recognized at the PRC Race Team's year-end holiday party in December.
 Ties will be broken in favor of the competitor who has completed more Grand Prix races during the year (up to all 12).